rometaidla/CarND-Behavioral-Cloning-P3/writeup_report.md

 I followed most most suggestions provided in Udacity classroom and these were enough for the vehicle to be able to drive in the middle of the track.

 I used iterative approach doing small changes and testing resulting model in simulator.
-Step by step description can be found in next chapter below.
+Step by step description can be found in the next chapter below.

 #### 2. Iterative Training Process